Our 2015 season will feature five showstopping performances of Bizet's Carmen, between Thursday 25th June 2015 and Thrusday 2nd July 2015.

 On the afternoon of an evening performance, the gardens are open for our audience to enjoy the sunning sculpture collections and spectacular views from 4pm onwards.
 On the afternoon of our Sunday Matinee, you are welcome to arrive any time from 2pm.

-Details of our dining options for 2015 will be sent out to our ticket holders at the end of January.
-Advanced information and bookings available from Stones Events on 0845 370 4777.
+Details of our dining options for 2015 will be sent out in the post to our ticket holders in mid February.
+Advanced information is available from Stones Events on 0845 370 4777 and online booking is available now at www.stonesevents.bookinglive.com

 Nevill Holt Opera is thrilled to be surrounded by the stunning sculpture collection belonging to our host David Ross, featuring some of the most exciting artists working in Britain today.
 We look foward to including further information on the collection in your official Nevill Holt Opera festival programme, on sale throughout the festival 2015.